Discover The Great Migration in Africa & Other Epic Animal Migrations

 • Claim to fame: Due to the humble sardine being such a vital commercial catch globally; it has the dubious privilege of being the most studied pelagic fish on earth.

-July and August – Great Migration: wildebeest crossing the Mara River
+The Great Migration: Wildebeest crossing the Mara River (July and August)

-The second flash point of Africa's Great Migration is the crossing of the Mara River.
-The wildebeest migration also crosses the Grumeti River in the northwest Serengeti around May/June but the river, being smaller and shallower, presents more crossing points to the herds resulting in less dramatic crossings.
+The second flash point of the Great Migration of Africa is the crossing of the Mara River.
+The Wildebeest Migration also crosses the Grumeti River in northwest Serengeti around May/June but the river, being smaller and shallower, presents more places for the herds to cross resulting in less dramatic wildlife sightings.

-The Mara River presents the great wildebeest migration herds with arguably their most daunting challenge.
+The Mara River presents the herds of the great migration with arguably their most daunting challenge.
 Access to the river from precipitous banks, huge Nile crocodiles in the water, frenzied panicking herds, and predators lying in wait, are some of the dangers that lie in wait for the wildebeest and zebra attempting this river crossing.
-It is also an incredible opportunity for lucky safari enthusiasts to witness one of the greatest shows on earth.
+It is also an incredible opportunity for lucky safari enthusiasts to witness one of the greatest wildlife shows on earth.

-The great migration is the ultimate large animal migration in Africa - the zenith of safari drama.
-During the migration, 0.5% of the herd drowns in the Mara River.
-This leaves the equivalent of ten blue whales worth of biomass in the river ecosystem.
-The route of the great wildebeest migration follows a roughly circular movement through the Serengeti eco-system which spans both the Masai Mara in Kenya and the Serengeti in Tanzania:
+The great migration is the ultimate large animal migration in Africa - the pinnacle of safari drama.
+The wildebeest migration follows a roughly circular route through the Serengeti eco-system which spans both the Masai Mara in Kenya and the Serengeti in Tanzania.
+As you can see in our map of the Africa great migration, the herds cover a lot of ground.

-Every year between the southern hemisphere’s winter and spring, Southern right whales migrate from the Antarctic waters to the sheltered shallows of the Western Cape.
+Every year at the end of the southern hemisphere’s winter and the beginning of spring, southern right whales migrate from the Antarctic waters to the sheltered shallows of the Western Cape.
 They have spent the winter months feeding and now move to the waters around Hermanus, Gansbaai and Cape Town to mate and calve.
-Hermanus in particular, offers fine wine and excellent food as an accompaniment to witness these giant African migration animals
+Hermanus in particular, offers fine wine, great beaches and excellent food to enjoy while you witness these giants migrate.

 Southern Right Whale Fact File